omundy/dig245-critical-web-design/exercises/e04-swiss-design/README.md

 # A3: Swiss Design

-If you finish the first poster before the end of class, then go ahead and work on [A3](https://docs.google.com/document/d/e/2PACX-1vTyxC8QLyEKx5TlT6LKVM3jx_8f0erQ1_3xlA6drn2vrGPoGENqtZCcoiNurLLh4jgfT9lOVX_9FfLo/pub) using any of the more challenging posters in the image below.
+If you finish the first poster before the end of class, then go ahead and work on [A3](https://github.com/omundy/dig245-a3/) using any of the more challenging posters in the image below.
+Clone the files in https://github.com/omundy/dig245-a3/ to get started

 ![More Posters](posters/more.png)